Strong Jobs Numbers Sends Dow Jones To Record Territory

-This ARTICLE On Strong Jobs Numbers Sends Dow Jones To Record Territory Was PUBLISHED On November 4th, 2019
+This Article Is ABout Strong Jobs Numbers Sends Dow Jones To Record Territory

 Strong Jobs Numbers Sends Dow Jones To Record Territory on Friday.